tw-brightsec/stop-scan/README.md

-# Stop a Nexploit Scan
+# Stop a NeuraLegion Scan

-This action stops a Nexploit scan.
+This action stops a NeuraLegion scan.

 ### Build Secure Apps & APIs.
 Fast.